BA(Hons) English Literature with Writing (with Foundation Year)

 - Writing in Practice.

-Plus, two optional modules from the list below (one if you've completed a placement year):
+Plus, two optional modules from (one if you've completed a study year abroad or placement year):

 - Children's Fiction since 1900